Kenny Lofton: Retirement and Indians Hall of Fame

 His 622 stolen bases rank him 15th all-time.
 He holds the Indians' record for stolen bases with 452.
 Lofton had tallied a .299 career batting average with 130 home runs, 116 triples, and 1,528 runs in 2,103 games.
 He was also a three-time MLB Player of the Week.
 Lofton played in 95 postseason games.
 In the playoffs for his career, he hit .247 with seven home runs and 34 RBI.
 Baseball historian Bill James named Lofton the "fastest player" and "best bunter" of the 1990s.

 On January 27, 2010, Lofton was announced as being selected as a member of the Cleveland Indians Hall of Fame.
 He was inducted on August 7.

-Lofton was eligible for the National Baseball Hall of Fame in 2013 and some have written his career numbers "will likely put him in the conversation of being Hall of Fame worthy."
+Lofton was eligible for the National Baseball Hall of Fame in 2013, and some have written his career numbers "will likely put him in the conversation of being Hall of Fame worthy".
 He did not receive the necessary number of votes to remain on the ballot for 2014 and beyond.
 In 2015, Pedro Martínez, one of the most dominant pitchers of Lofton's era, named Lofton as among the most difficult hitters to pitch against in his career.
+Lofton falling off the BBWAA ballot after one year despite his career statistics, accolades, and relatively clean reputation during the steroid era has often been considered by baseball fans as one of the most egregious Hall of Fame exclusions in history, and has been used as an example of criticism towards the election process.

 Post-playing career

 Lofton has his own television production company, FilmPool, Inc. In 1997, he appeared as a guest star on The Wayans Bros., and in 2004, he appeared as a guest star on George Lopez.
 Lofton co-wrote the song "What If" on Ruben Studdard's 2006 album Soulful.
 In 2008, Lofton qualified for the American Century Celebrity Golf Classic.
 He played golf in the off season during his playing days.
 For the 2011 spring-training season, Lofton was hired by the Indians to coach baserunning and outfield work.
 He also served as a commentator on the Fox Sports West postgame show for the Los Angeles Dodgers.
 Lofton considers himself a perfectionist.
 "I love cleaning.
 I clean up, wash dishes, and make a good bed.
 I'm pretty neat.
 I'm a perfectionist.
 People come to my house and they're like, 'Man, do you actually live here?'"

-In August 2022, Lofton was sued by a former employee of Lofton's investment company who claimed that he was fired by Lofton for complaining that Lofton had sent sexually explicit photos of himself to women in the company.
+In August 2022, Lofton was sued by a former employee of Lofton's investment company, who claimed that he was fired by Lofton for complaining that Lofton had sent sexually explicit photos of himself to women in the company.
 The former employee alleged that he was fired in retaliation for complaining about the photos to the company's in-house attorney, and the former employee also claimed that he was not paid for his work.